esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 	- Some of the content on both home and about ends up outside the frame so I have to side scroll.
 Not ideal.
 		- Example: Search on home page

+##### Marcy's observations
+On home page:
+>-   The MegaNav has changed its layout in order to fit.
+The images that are inside the “Plan Your Trip” section disappear at 300% zoom.
+>-   There’s a large gap between the navigation menu and the search form.
+>-   The search form is still landscape format and runs off the side of the screen horizontally.
+>-   The tents image is pretty large.
+>-   The “Rest and relaxation” text fits well.
+>-   The three colorful cards stay in landscape format and scroll off the screen.

+On about page:
+>-   The image next to the “About” text in the hero section gets scrolled off the side of the page.
+>-   The Contact form also scrolls off the side of the page.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)
 - [“Understanding”](https://www.w3.org/WAI/WCAG21/Understanding/)